moneytree/mt-link-javascript-sdk/README.md

-  clientId, // string; // The id of the application that asks for authorization. response_type, // string; // Tells the authorization server which grant to execute. scope, // string[]; // A list of permissions that the application requires. redirectUri, // string; // Holds a URL.
-A successful response from this endpoint results in a redirect to this URL. locale, // string; // [optional] To force the display to a specific language (e.g.: en-AU) state, // string; // [optional] An opaque value, used for security purposes.
+  clientId, // string; // The id of the application that asks for authorization. response_type, // string; // Tells the authorization server which grant to execute. scope, // string[]; // A list of permissions that the application requires. redirectUri, // string; // URI to return the user to after authorization is complete. continueTo, // string; // [optional] Parameter appended as `continue` to the `redirectUri`. locale, // string; // [optional] To force the display to a specific language (e.g.: en-AU) state, // string; // [optional] An opaque value, used for security purposes.
 If this request parameter is set in the request, then it is returned to the application as part of the redirect_uri. appToken, // string; // [optional] The Access Token granted through oauth